Amounts intended for amortization

 b.
 Cadastral value, excluding the value of the land.

-When the value of the land is not known, it will be calculated by prorating the acquisition cost paid between the cadastral values of the land and the construction of each year reflected in the corresponding receipt of the Real Estate Tax (IBI).
+When the value of the land is not known, it will be calculated by prorating the acquisition cost paid between the cadastral values of the land and the construction of each year reflected in the corresponding Real Estate Tax (IBI) receipt.

 Limit of accumulated amortization of real estate